 The City of Santa Cruz has a fully certified local coastal program.
-Applications are processed through the City Planning Commission: http://www.cityofsantacruz.com/index.aspx?page=378
+Applications are processed either by administrative review or, if necessary, before the City’s Planning Commission.
+For more information go to: https://www.cityofsantacruz.com/government/about-us/general-plan

 Coastal Zone Regulation in City of Capitola:

 The City of Capitola has a fully certified local coastal program.
-Applications are processed through the Planning Department’s discretionary permit process administered by the City’s Department of Community Development: http://www.cityofcapitola.org/general/page/community-development-home
+Applications are processed through the Planning Department’s discretionary permit process administered by the City’s Department of Community Development and if necessary, heard by the Planning Commission.
+Additional information go to: http://www.cityofcapitola.org/general/page/community-development-home

 Coastal Zone Regulation in Monterey County: